-Underground key or hub valves in roadway boxes provided by the municipality or public utility are not required to be monitored.
+- 1. Underground key or hub valves in roadway boxes provided by the municipality or public utility are not required to be monitored. - 2.
+Backflow prevention device test valves located in limited area sprinkler system supply piping shall be locked in the open position.
+In occupancies required to be equipped with a fire alarm system, the backflow preventer valves shall be electrically supervised by a tamper switch installed in accordance with NFPA 72 and separately annunciated.

-- Backflow prevention device test valves located in limited area sprinkler system supply piping shall be locked in the open position.
-In occupancies required to be equipped with a fire alarm system, the backflow preventer valves shall be electrically supervised by a tamper switch installed in accordance with NFPA 72 and separately annunciated. - [F] 903.4.2 Alarms.
-Approved audible devices shall be connected to every automatic sprinkler system.
-Such sprinkler waterflow alarm devices shall be activated by waterflow equivalent to the flow of a single sprinkler of the smallest orifice size installed in the system.
-Alarm devices shall be provided on the exterior of the building in an approved location.
-Where a fire alarm system is installed, actuation of the automatic sprinkler system shall actuate the building fire alarm system. - [F] 903.4.3 Floor control valves.
-Approved supervised indicating control valves shall be provided at the point of connection to the riser on each floor in high-rise buildings. - [F] 903.5 Testing and maintenance.
+[F] 903.4.2 Alarms.
+An approved audible device, located on the exterior of the building in an approved location, shall be connected to each automatic sprinkler system.
+Such sprinkler water-flow alarm devices shall be activated by water flow equivalent to the flow of a single sprinkler of the smallest orifice size installed in the system.
+Where a fire alarm system is installed, actuation of the automatic sprinkler system shall actuate the building fire alarm system.

+[F] 903.4.3 Floor control valves.
+Approved supervised indicating control valves shall be provided at the point of connection to the riser on each floor in high-rise buildings.

+[F] 903.5 Testing and maintenance.
 Sprinkler systems shall be tested and maintained in accordance with the Fire Code.